HumanRemainsDL/HRDL/CCM/ccm_guidance.md

 - _Spare_ - hidden by default through invisible styles, this provide an addition space that can be tailored to any other defined space if of importance to a design (e.g. 'Library', 'Rafters', 'Cloakroom', 'Kitchen')

 - _Cloisters - Cardinal_ - N/E/S/W distinctions within the Cloisters conceptual space

-Any use of the CCM Geopackage should please be referenced with the following:

-Butler, J., Daubney, A., and Nugent, R., (2025) The Human Remains Digital Library: Conceptual Church Map (CCM) Geopackage.
-Github [HumanRemainsDL]. [https://github.com/HumanRemainsDL/HRDL/tree/main/CCM]